bbauska/JS-Programs/README.md

   // Add more image objects as needed
 &rbrack;
 </pre>
-<p>This example demonstrates loading images dynamically into an image gallery on a
+<p>This example demonstrates loading images dynamically into an image gallery on a webpage using
-webpage using AJAX.
-The images and their respective URLs are stored in a JSON file, which is fetched asynchronously, and the images are displayed in the gallery.</p>
+<span class="consolas">AJAX</span>.
+The images and their respective URLs are stored in a
+<span class="consolas">JSON file</span>, which is fetched asynchronously, and the images are
+displayed in the gallery.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>AJAX Example 7: Autocomplete Search</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->